Sports in Toronto: Auto racing

 The Honda Indy Toronto at Exhibition Place.

-The Honda Indy Toronto is an IndyCar Series race, held annually in July on a temporary street circuit.
-The start/finish line is located on Princes' Boulevard, slightly west of Newfoundland Drive.
-From the Start/Finish line, drivers head East towards the Princes' Gates, turning right (south) onto Canada Boulevard before reaching the gate.
-From Canada Boulevard, the track goes right onto Lake Shore Boulevard (west) which includes the longest straightaway on the circuit, running through Exhibition Place and on Lake Shore Boulevard.
-Drivers re-enter the Exhibition grounds at Ontario Drive, heading north towards Prince's Boulevard where they turn left (west).
-The circuit continues on to Manitoba Drive and heads north-east then east until reaching Nova Scotia Avenue.
-At Nova Scotia Avenue, drivers turn right (south) then navigate a left-right-left series of turns until rejoining Prince's Boulevard and heading east towards the start/finish line.
+The Honda Indy Toronto was an IndyCar Series race, held annually in July on a temporary street circuit.
+The start/finish line was located on Princes' Boulevard, slightly west of Newfoundland Drive.
+From the Start/Finish line, drivers headed East towards the Princes' Gates, turning right (south) onto Canada Boulevard before reaching the gate.
+From Canada Boulevard, the track went right onto Lake Shore Boulevard (west) which included the longest straightaway on the circuit, running through Exhibition Place and on Lake Shore Boulevard.
+Drivers re-entered the Exhibition grounds at Ontario Drive, heading north towards Prince's Boulevard where they turned left (west).
+The circuit continued on to Manitoba Drive and headed north-east then east until reaching Nova Scotia Avenue.
+At Nova Scotia Avenue, drivers turned right (south) then navigated a left-right-left series of turns until rejoining Prince's Boulevard and heading east towards the start/finish line.

-The city has hosted the race for over thirty years and it is now IndyCar's second-longest running street race, only behind the Grand Prix of Long Beach and the fourth oldest race on the current IndyCar schedule in terms of number of races run.
+The city has hosted the race for over thirty years.
+During its final run in 2025, it was IndyCar's second-longest running street race, only behind the Grand Prix of Long Beach and the fourth oldest race on the current IndyCar schedule in terms of number of races run.

+In September 2025, it was announced that the event would be moved to the city of Markham, Ontario for the 2026 season as part of a 5-year deal for the IndyCar Series at Markham Centre.

 Historically, the city played host to the 1958 Jim Mideon 500, a NASCAR Cup Series racing event at Exhibition Stadium.
 Legendary NASCAR driver Lee Petty won this race, defeating his son Richard in the latter's Cup Series debut.

 Canadian Tire Motorsports Park, formerly known as Mosport Park, is located approximately 100 km east of Toronto in the community of Bowmanville.
 The venue holds the unique distinction in motorsport of having hosted Formula One, IndyCar, NASCAR, Can-Am, MotoGP and World Superbike events.
 The track hosts Canada's largest annual sportscar race, the Mobil 1 SportsCar Grand Prix part of the IMSA WeatherTech SportsCar Championship, the NASCAR Camping World Truck Series Chevrolet Silverado 250, the NASCAR Pinty's Series, the Pirelli World Challenge and the Canadian Superbike Championship along with other events.
 The track was the original home of Formula One's Canadian Grand Prix from 1961 to 1977 (except for 1968 and 1970).